 2. Get close.

-The beauty of smartphones is that they can focus on very close things so you can fill the frame and get very close to interesting things.
+The beauty of smartphones is that they can maintain focus when it is very close to a subject so you can fill the frame and get right up to interesting things.
 So instead of seeing something you want to photograph and taking the picture from that very spot, why not take a few seconds to see if you can get a little closer to add some impact?

 Take a look at our picture of fairy cakes.
 We put the phone as close as we could to the top of the cakes so they look really big!